ETS-ReactNative2/rn-news/README.md

 5. Optimised image rendering using `react-native-fast-image`.

-6. Optimised image rendering using `react-native-size-matters`.
+6. Optimised Application ui scaling using `react-native-size-matters`.

-7. Optimised image rendering using `react-native-fast-image`.
+7. Implemented image carousel with `react-native-snap carousel`.

 8. Used `redux-rematch` for managing global state.

-9. Used `circleci` for continuous integration.
+9. Used `axios` for managing api calls.